How to Deal With Apathy in a Relationship: 5 Steps to Follow

 Related Reading: 5 Things That Are Keeping You From Opening up to Your Partner

-Feeling overwhelmed or worn down in life
+2. Feeling overwhelmed or worn down in life

-If you’re experiencing an event or situation which is taxing for you, either mentally or physically, or both, you may feel overwhelmed.
+If you’re experiencing an event or situation which is taxing for you, either mentally or physically or both, you may feel overwhelmed.
 You may start feeling defeated or worn down.

 Don’t confuse this with feelings of boredom.
 That’s different.
 When you’re experiencing events that are making you feel overwhelmed, you may then feel a strong sense of detachment, even from your relationship.

-Going through issues related to mental health
+3. Going through issues related to mental health

 Mental health issues are a major cause of apathy.
 Apathy can be one of the symptoms of a psychiatric, psychological, or neurological disorder such as Alzheimer’s, depression, anxiety, schizophrenia, stroke, Parkinson’s, or frontotemporal dementia.

-Also Try: Do I Have Attachment Issues Quiz
+Related Reading: Do I Have Attachment Issues Quiz

-Negative thoughts and negative feelings about yourself
+4. Negative thoughts and negative feelings about yourself

 Progressing from feeling pessimistic about life outcomes, incompetent, worthless, and unhappy to a place of detachment and apathy may be another cause.

-Feeling stuck or stagnant in your life
+5. Feeling stuck or stagnant in your life

-If different aspects of your life feel very mundane to you, feeling apathetic in a relationship and your life is a common consequence.
+If different aspects of your life feel mundane to you, feeling apathetic in a relationship and your life is a common consequence.

 Related Reading: 6 Signs Show You Are in a Dying Relationship and Is Time to Let Go

 As already mentioned, apathy is a strong feeling of detachment.
-When you lack motivation or interest in your interpersonal relationships and/or other activities that interested you previously, your ambitions or goals in life, it may be apathy.
+When you lack motivation or interest in your interpersonal relationships and/or other activities that interested you previously, your ambitions, or goals in life, it may be apathy.

 Apathy is not just an emotion or feeling.
 It is also an attitude.
 It is an attitude characterized by unconcern, indifference, listlessness, dispassion, and detachment.
 It’s sort of like living passively.
 By definition, empathy and apathy are opposite feelings and attitudes.

-- You’re in a mindset where you always expect the other people in your life, such as your close friends, family members, or other loved ones (including your partner) to initiate activities or plan activities.
+You’re in a mindset where you always expect the other people in your life, such as your close friends, family members, or other loved ones (including your partner), to initiate activities or plan activities.

 If apathy is the source of your relationship problems, then it may be due to feelings of boredom or feeling like you’re both stuck in a mundane routine in your relationship.

 However, apathy might not be the issue in your romantic relationship.
-Here is a list of some issues that may give you the impression that it’s an apathetic relationship phase but in reality, it may be:
+Here is a list of some issues that may give you the impression that it’s an apathetic relationship phase, but in reality, it may be:

 - You and your partner have very different interests or hobbies.